Edible Candy Cane Slime (with Peppermint Extract!)

 Fair warning—even with coconut oil, the mixture will be quite sticky.
 Just do your best to knead it and if you need to add a bit more coconut oil to make the kneading easier, feel free to do so.

-Note: If you’re worried about the food colouring staining your hands, you can protect them by wearing latex or nitrile gloves.
+Note: If you’re worried about the food coloring staining your hands, you can protect them by wearing latex or nitrile gloves.

 8. Adjust Texture